Syndica/sig/src/gossip/readme.md

 The active set is periodically re-sampled to reduce the chance of eclipse attacks.

-Note: see the “Receiving Prune Messages” section for a more detailed explanation on how the `ActiveSet` is constructed on a per-crds-value-origin basis.
+Note: see the “Receiving Prune Messages” section for a more detailed explanation on how the `ActiveSet` is constructed on a per-gossip-value-origin basis.

 Note: The solana-labs rust implementation uses stake weight information to build their `ActiveSet`.
 However, since Sig doesn’t have stake weight information yet, we chose to randomly sample.